bokkypoobah/TopSecrets/README.md

 | contents of the archive vanity-eth-offline.zip from the link https://github.com/bokub/vanity-eth/archive/refs/heads/offline.zip | [copy/vanity-eth.html](copy/vanity-eth.html) |

-Note that you will find some differences in the downloaded `copy/Simple Shamir's Secret Sharing (s4).html` file as there are some active JavaScript menu selection changes when you download the file:
+Note that you may find some differences in the downloaded `copy/Simple Shamir's Secret Sharing (s4).html` file as there are some active JavaScript menu selection changes when you download the file:

 ```
 $ diff Simple\ Shamir\'s\ Secret\ Sharing\ \(s4\)_FromCopy.html Simple\ Shamir\'s\ Secret\ Sharing\ \(s4\)_FromLink.html | more
 218c218